School case studies

 Cambridge Park Public School's community matters

 Designed by students, Cambridge Park Public School's preschool garden was a valuable community partnership and work skills initiative.
-The garden has engaged parents, staff and the local TAFE to work together.
+The garden has engaged parents, staff and the local technical and further education (TAFE) institute to work together.
 The school's live streaming of consultative meetings and workshops shows how the school effectively engages and actively includes working parents as valued stakeholders of the school.

 Building relationships at Menindee Central School